dmsayo/odonata-keyboard-collection/README.md

-# The Rainier48 Keyboard Collection
+# The Odonata Keyboard Collection

-The Rainier48 design is an ergonomic 4x12, 48 key keyboard powered by QMK in both split and unibody configurations.
+The Odonata design is an ergonomic 4x12, 48 key keyboard powered by QMK in both split and un-split configurations.

 ## The Lineup
-- Rainier48 - The original unibody design using Cherry MX switches
+- The Odonata - The original unibody design using Cherry MX switches
-- Rainier48-split - The split variant using Cherry MX switches
+- The Odonata_Split - The split variant using Cherry MX switches

 ## Tools and Services Used
 - KiCad for PCB design